alexlee22/indoor-tracking-blog/_posts/2016-03-29-tiara_template.md

 >
 > Therefore we know that d = Ltan θ1+Ltan θ2, or solving for L and simplifying,  L=d⋅sin θ1⋅sin θ2sin (θ1+θ2).

-So how do we put this into something we can use, directing data straight from a source into any floor plan with any positons of recievers?
+So how do we put this into something we can use, directing data straight from a source into any floor plan with any positions of receivers?

 I found these guys: